raprasad/dataverse-helper-scripts/system-thoughts/issues-with-primefaces.md

 #### Issues with the Primefaces checkbox:

 1. The ```<input type="checkbox"...>``` element itself is not visible to the user.
-1. The element is not available to standard testing tools or packages which depend on visibility and names.
+1. The element is not available to standard testing tools or packages which depend on visibility and ```name``` and/or ```id``` attributes.
-1. Designers/Developers need extra work to style this item
+1. Designers/Developers need extra work to access this item via css or javascript

 #### Implications